CUBRID/cubrid-manual/en/sql/function/datetime_fn.rst

     If every input argument value of date and time is 0, the return value is determined by the **return_null_on_function_errors** system parameter; if it is set to yes, then **NULL** is returned; if it is set to no, an error is returned.
 The default value is **no**.

     If the calculated value is between '0000-00-00 00:00:00' and '0001-01-01 00:00:00', a value having 0 for all arguments is returned in **DATE** or **DATETIME** type.
-Note that operation in JDBC program is determined by the configuration of zeroDateTimeBehavior, connection URL property (see "API Reference > JDBC API > JDBC Programming > Connection Configuration").
+Note that operation in JDBC program is determined by the configuration of zeroDateTimeBehavior, connection URL property (see :ref:`jdbc-connection-conf` for details).

     :param date: It is a **DATE** or **TIMESTAMP** expression that represents the start date.
 If an invalid **DATE** value such as '2006-07-00' is specified, **NULL** is returned.
     :param expr: It represents the interval value to be subtracted from the start date.
 If a negative number is specified next to the **INTERVAL** keyword, the interval value is added to the start date.